East Thurrock United F.C.: History

 East Thurrock were relegated back to Division One North of the Isthmian League at the end of the 2007–08 season following a one-point deduction for fielding an ineligible player.
 They finished as runners-up in 2008–09, qualifying for the promotion play-offs, but lost 1–0 to Concord Rangers in the semi-finals.
 A fifth-place finish the 2009–10 saw the club qualify for the play-offs again, but they were again beaten 1–0 by Concord Rangers in the semi-finals.
 In 2010–11 the club won the division and were promoted to the Premier Division.
 In 2011–12 they reached the first round of the FA Cup for the first time in their history, losing 3–0 at home to Macclesfield Town.
 The following season saw them finish fifth in the Isthmian League Premier Division, qualifying for the play-offs.
 However, they lost 1–0 to Lowestoft Town in the semi-finals.

 In 2014–15 East Thurrock reached the first round of the FA Cup again, this time losing 2–0 at Hartlepool United.
 In the following season they finished third in the Premier Division, again qualifying for the play-offs.
 The club beat Tonbridge Angels 2–0 in the semi-finals and Dulwich Hamlet 3–1 in the final in front of a record crowd of 1,661, resulting in promotion to the National League South.
 After three seasons in the sixth tier, the club finished second-from-bottom of the National League South in 2018–19, and were relegated back to the Isthmian League's Premier Division in a season that also saw them win the Essex Senior Cup for the first time in their history, defeating Chelmsford City 3–1 in the final.

+The club was placed into liquidation by owner Alfie Best on 1 September 2023, with the club stating this was due to historic debts from the previous owners.
+A phoenix club called East Thurrock Community Football Club was formed in 2023, who joined the Essex & Suffolk Border League for the 2024–25 season.